 Shopping Facilities, Restaurants and Leisure

 Locals enjoy a healthy selection of brand names in Yateley, with everything from Boots and Tesco, to the Co-op and Waitrose all available.
 There are also a good number of smaller, independent retailers owned and run by people who live in and around the region, adding to Yateley’s close community feel.
 For a bigger shop, Princes Mead shopping centre in Farnborough is a short 16-minute drive away.
 To grab a bite to eat Zee Dining is renowned for its Indian cuisine.
 Casa Hotel’s Sapori di Casa is one for lovers of Italian food.
+You need not venture far to find many idyllic Hampshire country pubs in surrounding villages too.

 There is very much a village feel to Yateley, with old farmhouses, traditional inns and country houses all adding to its suburban character.
 You’ll find bungalows along Freshwood Drive, terraced houses on Elm Bank and Robins Grove Crescent.
 Large detached houses are located in Old Welmore, while there are some semi-detached properties on Greenleas Close.
 Newer builds are situated in nearby Hawley, which is around 3.5 miles, or 10 minutes drive away.